Aleksandr Skorobogatov: Cocaïne

-Cocaïne (2017) was characterized as an "absurdist literary rollercoaster" that celebrates the power of imagination, engaging the reader in a complex interplay between author, protagonist, and a phantasmagorical Moscow.
-It was praised for its dark humor and unsettling realism, earning Belgium’s Cutting Edge Award for 'Best Book International' in 2017.
+Cocaïne (2017, Cocaine) was characterized as an "absurdist literary rollercoaster" that celebrates the power of imagination, engaging the reader in a complex interplay between author, protagonist, and a phantasmagorical Moscow.
+It was praised for its dark humor and unsettling realism, earning Belgium's Cutting Edge Award for 'Best Book International' in 2017.
 Rights for Cocaïne have been sold for English, Spanish, Arabic, Serbian, Croatian, and Danish editions.